uniquehash/ReviewSheets/DeveloperLogs/16May.md

 Well now it seems im on a weird path to learning css for the front-end things.
 Good opportunity to learn design in general while im at it sooooo im gonna do that.

+So basically css selectors are like xpath selectors.
+This is really awesome because of how deep i went into xpaths during the #scraperparties.
+This css shit my not be to bad.

+To run through a quick overview so far.
+Basically css rules are made of selectors and other stuff not really sure about the other stuff yet, but the selectors go and find the elements to style based on some expression just like xpath.
+What is really cool is that you can have multiple namespaces, which means theoritically you could have one css stylesheet for multiple webpages and stuff.
+It would be utter insanity to do that (probably) but that knowledge might prove useful in future hacky as fuck scenarios.

 #### Questions

 * what is a DIALOGUE element?